-We are pleased to announce the September 2013 digital issue of the Terman Engineering Library News.
+We are pleased to announce the November 2013 digital issue of the Terman Engineering Library News.

 In the news this month:

 - IEEE Open Access Mega Journal

 - Knovel Launches 25,000 New Interactive Tables

 The relocation for the Manuscripts Technical Unit is quickly approaching.
 After a few small delays, the dates have been set and our staff and collections will be moving the week of December 2nd immediately following the Thanksgiving holiday.
 Currently the room looks very large and very empty but the shelving (approx. 3,000 feet) will be installed over the next two weeks.

 The Archive of Recorded Sound recently held its first ever listening party on October 17th.
 We were thrilled to welcome over 40 attendees to the event here at the Archive, who were invited to flick through multiple boxes of duplicate 78rpm records, dating from approximately 1900-1940, to select those they would like to hear played on our 1925 Victrola Credenza, just one example from our magnificent phonograph collection here at the Archive which dates from 1904-1930.
 More details about this collection, including images and demonstration videos, are now available on our website.

 Forging collaborative partnerships with like-minded institutions can often yield unexpected and gratifying results.
 Stanford’s work with NIST (National Institute of Standards and Technology) on the Cabrinety Project is entering its second year, and recently one member of the NIST team discovered an important solution to a complex problem – how to extract forensically viable data from game cartridges.